flutter/news_toolkit/docs/docs/overview.md

 REVERSED_CLIENT_ID = "<PASTE-REVERSED-CLIENT-ID-HERE>";
 ```

-When searching for this placeholder, you should find 4 results related to the predefined flavors on the toolkit and their build modes.
-There is one configuration section for each possible build of the project:
+When searching for this placeholder, the number of results will depend on the number of flavors configured for your project.
+For each flavor configured, there will be 2 configuration sections, related to the flavor's build modes ( `debug` and `release`).

+For example, if you set up `development` and `production` as your project's flavors, you will find the following configuration sections:

 - **Debug-development** (build development flavor in debug mode)
 - **Release-development** (build development flavor in release mode)
 - **Debug-production** (build production flavor in debug mode)
 - **Release-production** (build production flavor in release mode)

-Your `ios/Runner.xcodeproj/project.pbxproj` should contain the following sections:
+Your `ios/Runner.xcodeproj/project.pbxproj` should have the following format:

 ```bash
 /* Begin XCBuildConfiguration section */